GOP Governor Larry Hogan says having Donald Trump as the 2024 candidate would be 'bad' for the party and the country - ExBulletin

 Speaking to Fox News’ Bret Baier on Sunday, Hogan said it would be “bad” for the country if Trump were the 2024 candidate.

 “I think it would be bad for the party and bad for President Trump and bad for the country,” Hogan said.
-“So I don’t think he’s going to run, and I would – my advice would be that he don’t run away.”
+“So I don’t think he’s going to run, and I would say he didn’t run away.”

 Baier also asked Hogan if he would consider running for president in 2024.
 Hogan is in his second and final term as governor of Maryland, which ends in January 2022.